skilld-labs/bento-prometheus-input/README.md

-# benthos-prometheus-input
+# bento-prometheus-input
-A benthos input for prometheus
+A bento input for prometheus